VictoryTek/VexPortal/README.md

 ## Status

-Not yet wired into vexos-nix — see `docs/` for the integration plan.
+Wired into vexos-nix for the desktop, htpc, stateless, and server roles — see `docs/` for the integration plan and remaining work.

 ## License